OmidGhotbi/GmPlayer/README.md

 Also you can turn off unity ads by not initilized the id at the begiing of your project.

 All the source you will need is contain in AndroidSource/Java also for unity ads you will need unity-ads.jar inside AndroidSource/libs.
+All layout and resources are included in res directory